Hi everyone, Jenni here… Today is super special, I have my first guest post-and it’s a good one!

 About Kelly McNelis

-Dr. Kelly McNelis is a psychologist who shares her passions for motherhood, DIY beauty products, and crockpot cooking on her New Leaf Wellness blog.
+Dr. Kelly McNelis is a psychologist who shares her passions for motherhood, DIY beauty products, and crockpot cooking on her The Family Freezer blog.
 When Kelly’s not chasing her three young daughters, she’s normally running, reading, or managing her online store.
 You can connect with Kelly on Pinterest, Facebook, and Instagram.